aqaPayam/NakhBot/README.md

 The first implementation is fully English.
 Persian and other languages may be added later, so UI text must be configurable and must not be hardcoded inside bot logic.

+### UI Language and Profile Language

+UI language and profile spoken languages are separate concepts.

+UI language controls bot text such as buttons, messages, errors, payment text, notifications, safety text, and admin text.

+For MVP, the only supported UI language is English.

+Persian and other UI languages may be added later through localization records.

+User-facing text must be loaded through localization keys and must not be hardcoded inside bot handlers.

+Profile spoken languages are dating profile fields.

+A profile spoken language means a language the user can speak, such as English, Persian, Turkish, Arabic, or another supported language.

+Profile spoken languages are selected from the `Language` option list and connected to profiles through `ProfileLanguage`.

+Profile spoken languages are not the same as `UserSettings.language_code`.

 The app has two main access modes:

 - Guest